qrtl/nrq-custom/hr_timesheet_sheet_view_adj/readme/DESCRIPTION.rst

 This modules does the following:

-* Add "Subject to approve" filter on Timesheets to Approve tree view
+* Add "My members" filter on Timesheets to Approve tree view